 In college I majored in Film Production, but also took classes on Christianity.
 They relieved me of my impression that I knew everything there was to know about it.
 I also took classes on sociology, psychology, western civilization, the Old Testament, and philosophy.
 These classes relieved me of my impression that I knew jack about anything.
 Then I went to seminary and graduated knowing more facts and also less.
 And yet, here I blog.

-I’m happily married to my lovely wife Kristen, and as of the beginning of 2018, am a dad.
+I’m happily married to my lovely wife Kristen, and as of 2018, am a dad.

 If you want to read my fundamentalist friends would call a testimony, click here.